 IV.
-Introduce the Concept Sustainable Development (5 min.)
+Introduce the Concept of Sustainable Development (5 min.)

 To help students have a clearer understanding you can share the following examples:

-● When someone is taught to read they will then be able to get a job in which the income can support their families.
+● When someone is taught to read they will then be able to get a job and earn income to support their family.

 ● When a road is built or fixed in a community it not only helps current citizens connect to outside communities but also future generations.